spitbol/spitbol-docs/minimal.md

 *   (WB ,WC ,IA ,ra,CP )

 There is no explicit way to terminate the execution of a program.
 This function is performed by an appropriate system procedure referenced with the SYSEJ instruction.

 ## SPITBOL Operating System Interface (OSINT)

-This section describes the operating system interface functions, mostly written in C, the are used by MACRO SPITBOL for runtime support,doing input/output, loading external functions, reading and writing save files, reading and writing load modules, and so forth.
+This section describes the operating system interface functions, mostly written in C, that are used by MACRO SPITBOL for runtime support,doing input/output, loading external functions, reading and writing save files, reading and writing load modules, and so forth.

 ### SYSAX -- after execution

 If the conditional assembly symbol .csax is defined, this routine is called immediately after execution and before printing of execution statistics or dump output.

 The purpose of call is for the implementor to determine and if the call is not required it will be omitted if .csax is undefined. in this case SYSAX need not be coded.